FelipeCRamos/Wishlist-Scrape/README.md

         def fetch(self, link):
             # here you fetch on the link given the information you want
+            # you can check out some existing examples like kabum.py or mercadolivre.py

         def getPrice(self):
-            # return the price that you've found
+            # return the price that you've found on fetch function

         def getName(self):
-            # return the name of the product that you've found
+            # return the name of the product that you've found on fetch function
     ```

 + Then, when you're done, go to the `src/fetcher.py` file and include on the